Please see our Coronavirus message on ‘What We Do’ page.

-Everyone deserves respect and everyone’s rights should be protected.
+Everyone’s rights are rightfully protected under the law.
 Human rights are enshrined in the 1998 Human Rights Act.
-In the UK’s 2010 Equality Act (EA) certain groups – known as ‘protected characteristics’ – are protected from discrimination and harassment.
+In the UK, under the 2010 Equality Act (EA2010) certain categories – known as ‘protected characteristics’ – are protected from discrimination and harassment.
 Everyone is included in one or more of these protected characteristics.

-Properly and fairly applied, the EA has the power to reduce discrimination and disadvantage experienced by women and girls – scroll down for greater detail.
+Properly and fairly applied, the EA can reduce discrimination and disadvantage, including that experienced by women and girls – scroll down for greater detail.

 AEA’s training provides clarity and dispels confusion.

 Visit our Training page to find out more.

 Why is an organisation like AEA necessary?

 Women are everywhere: in public spaces, in all institutions and in most organisations.
 Unlike a few short decades ago, the presence of women is now so commonplace and unquestioned, that many believe women have achieved parity.
 Is this really so?